 FIN Scan

-FIN scan is another stealthy technique that involves sending a TCP packet with only the FIN flag set to each port on the target system.
+FIN scan is another stealthy technique that sends a TCP packet with only the FIN flag set to each port on the target system.
 If a RST packet is received, the port is considered closed.
 If no response is received, the port is considered open.
-This technique is also difficult to detect, as it doesn’t generate any network traffic.
+This technique is also difficult to detect, as it generates no network traffic.
 Here’s an example of how to perform a FIN scan using nmap:

 nmap -sF 192.168.1.1